staadecker/undergrad-assignments-post/src/index.md

 })
 ```

 As shown, my Engineering Science program had a unique '2+2' structure.
-The first two years are heavy in math, science, and fundemental engineering courses.
+The first two years are heavy in math, science, and fundamental engineering courses.
 The last two years students specialize in a major (I chose Energy Systems Engineering) and get to take more electives.
-I found that spending two years on fundementals was incredibly valuable.
+I found that spending two years on fundamentals was incredibly valuable.
 Most engineering programs jump into their specialization after just one year.

 ## What types of assignments do engineers do?